Skip to content

 Jump leads connected to an engine

-If your battery is flat, the best method to get you on your way is to jump start your vehicle.
+If your battery is flat, the best method to get you on your way is to jump-start your vehicle.
 To do this, you’ll need a set of jump leads and access to another working vehicle.
-Be careful when connecting the two cars together – start with the red cable on the positive battery terminals, then carefully connect the negative terminal of the healthy car to a bare-metal grounding point on the car you’re trying to jump start.
+Be careful when connecting the two cars together – start with the red cable on the positive battery terminals, then carefully connect the negative terminal of the healthy car to a bare-metal grounding point on the car you’re trying to jump-start.

 As an alternative if you don’t have access to another car, you can use a battery charger or jump pack – these can usually be bought from car accessory stores.
 If none of these solutions is available to you, your next best bet is to contact your breakdown cover.

 The lead-acid 12V batteries in cars aren’t designed to be discharged very far and can quickly become damaged if they’ve been left uncharged for too long.
-If you continue having battery problems after jump starting your car, your battery is most likely damaged and you’ll need to replace it.

 My car won't start but the battery is good?